 You won’t find these limited edition, 2017 WTF 150 tees at Canada Goose, Roots, Red Canoe or East Coast Lifestyle.
 If you didn’t grab one on the Hubbards Waterfront on the day of the races you might not be totally S.O.L.
-One of these places might still have your size or know who does: Aspotogan Heritage Trust, Lola’s Landing, Trellis Café, Hubbards Beach Campground or the Tuna Blue Bar & Grill at the Dauphinee Inn overlooking beautiful Hubbards Cove.
+One of these places might still have your size or know who does: Aspotogan Heritage Trust, Lola’s Landing, Trellis Café, Hubbards Beach Campground or the Tuna Blue Bar & Grill overlooking beautiful Hubbards Cove.

 Thanks, as always to Ross at Talbot Promotions in Halifax for staying up night after night, licking and sticking the stacks of rainbow-tuna polygons onto the t-shirts for us.

 Get your team ready for the next WTF!

 World Tuna Flats Rowing Races event details and registration are usually on their Facebook page at about the time the ice has melted off the cove.